zbedo/single_cell_portal_core/README.md

 local development via hot deployment possible.
 1. **PASSENGER_APP_ENV** (passed with -e): The Rails environment you wish to load.
 Can be either development, test, or production (default is development).
-1. **MONGO_LOCALHOST** (passed with -e): Name of the container running MongoDB.
-Even though our two containers are linked, this needs to be set to allow Rails to communicate with the database.
+1. **MONGO_LOCALHOST** (passed with -e): Hostname of your MongoDB server.
+This can be a named host (if using a service) or a public IP address that will accept traffic on port 27107
+1. **MONGO_INTERNAL_IP** (passed with -e): Internal IP address of your MongoDB server.
+This is for the Ingest Pipeline to use when connecting to MongoDB if your firewalls are configured to only allow traffic from certain IP ranges.
 1. **SENDGRID_USERNAME** (passed with -e): The username associated with a Sendgrid account (for sending emails).
 1. **SENDGRID_PASSWORD** (passed with -e): The password associated with a Sendgrid account (for sending emails).
 1. **SECRET_KEY_BASE** (passed with -e): Sets the Rails SECRET_KEY_BASE environment variable, used mostly by Devise in authentication for cookies.